Sketch2Stress: Sketching with Structural Stress Awareness: Introduction

-Since there is no existing dataset for sketch-based structural analysis, we construct a novel sketch-to-stress dataset by first defining rules to normalize and uniform force regions on 3D shapes in the same category based on {Observation} (i).
-Based on Observation (ii), {we then} {uniformly sample 200 $\sim$ 300 key force locations on the surface of 3D shapes in each view to analyze their structural soundness rather than exhaustively sampling all the surface points,} and apply 3D structural analysis to the shapes{,} {where the external forces are set with equivalent magnitude \cite{ulu2017lightweight}}, and {finally} render multi-view sketches and the {corresponding} view-dependent stress maps from the 3D structural analysis results.
+Since there is no existing dataset for sketch-based structural analysis, we construct a novel {sketch-force-stress} dataset by first defining rules to normalize and uniform force regions on 3D shapes in the same category based on {Observation} (i).
+Based on Observation (ii), {we then} {uniformly sample 200 $\sim$ 300 key force locations {(sampling more force locations helps increase the accuracy of structural stress map computation for more detailed geometry but would incur heavier computation burdens)} on the surface of 3D shapes in each view to analyze their structural soundness rather than exhaustively sampling all the surface points,} and apply 3D structural analysis to the shapes{,} {where the external forces are set with equivalent magnitude \cite{ulu2017lightweight}}, and {finally} render multi-view sketches and the {corresponding} view-dependent stress maps from the 3D structural analysis results.
 In this way, we collect a large-scale dataset consisting of quadruples of an input sketch, a point map indicating {the} force location, a normal map recording force directions {of all possible forces}, and a corresponding structural stress map.
 Note that {inheriting the assumption of \cite{ulu2017lightweight},} we set the \textit{magnitude} of external forces {in our problem} to be all the same {and set the force \textit{directions} to be the same as the surface normals (pointing inward) at the force locations}. {Also, {since} Ulu et al. \cite{ulu2017lightweight} {rely} on the boundary shell to represent the shape structures of 3D models and further approximate the relationship between input forces and resulting stresses on this representation, the same boundary shell representation is inherited implicitly in our assumption for {user-designed} objects.
 Therefore, {sketched objects corresponding to commonly seen real-world objects might exhibit} severely fragile regions {({see the "problematic structure" in} Figure {\ref{fig:user_study_with_tool}}) since} the inner material properties and inter-part connection manners are not considered in the boundary shell {setting}. }

 To synthesize a structural stress map from an input sketch conditioned on an external force with arbitrary \textit{{location}} and uncertain \textit{{direction}}, we present a novel framework combining a one-encoder-{two}-branch-decoder generator {with} two discriminators: one branch in the generator is used to synthesize a corresponding structural stress map from the input sketch and the force location; the other branch aims to infer the direction {(opposite-normal)} of the external force.
 These two branches jointly guarantee that the generator can perceive the distinctive location{s} and direction{s} of external forces imposed on sketches.
 Two discriminators supervise the learning process of {the} two branches of the generator.